tseccull/motes/instrument_io/instrument_io_instructions.md

 `numpy.ndarray` containing the 2D spectroscopic data frame.
-To find the correct data frame check the data with astropy as shown above, or use [SAOImageDS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home) to open all the files image extensions at once by going to `File > Open as > Multiple Extension Frames...` and then select your data file in the file browser.
+To find the correct data frame check the data with astropy as shown above, or use [SAOImageDS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home) to open all the file's image extensions at once by going to `File > Open as > Multiple Extension Frames...` and then selecting your data file in the file browser.
 Once you've located the data frame in the input file, you can program the harvester function to retrieve it from the list of HDUs as shown above.